Home Contact Us FAQ's SiteMap

 How Long Does it Take?

 The contingency recruiting process is straightforward and fast.
-Recruiters get some basic facts of the job, scan for candidates from resume databases and internet sources, and send the raw resumes as quickly as possible.
+Recruiters get some basic facts of the job, scan for candidates from resume databases and internet sources, and send the raw resumes to clients as soon as they get them.

 The retained search process is more involved and takes longer..